|

 Most likely, yes, if you have substantial income in addition to your social security benefits.

-Before I go any further, let me get some legal info out of the way.
+Before I proceed, let me address some legal information.
 I am not a tax professional.
 This document is not intended as legal, accounting, or tax advice and only for informational purposes.
-I HIGHLY recommend you consult with your tax professional for how taxes will pertain to your exact situation.
+I highly recommend consulting with your tax professional to determine how taxes will apply to your specific situation.

 Your adjusted gross income